pauladarias/CV/README.md

 ### <a name="summary">Summary</a>

-Currently completing the intensive 12 weeks of [Makers Academy](https://github.com/makersacademy)
+I am a recent Junior Software Developer, based in London, recently gratuated from a intense and selective development course in [Makers Academy](https://github.com/makersacademy)
+, London.

 I am a responsible, hard working and enthusiastic person.
 Being worked in different projects and environments helped me to adopt the changes quickly.

 I am passionate about learning new technologies, bringing ideas to life and working with dedicated teams to build efficient and robust appplications suited to the user's needs.

-I am currently looking to change carrer from teaching into software developer, where I can further expand my knowledge in Full-Stack and Front-End development and design.
+I am currently looking to change carrer from teaching into software developer, where I can further expand my knowledge in Front-End development and design.

 ***